machaao/machaao-samples/README.md

      <meta-data android:name="com.machaao.android.sdk.token"
     android:value="<!-- Replace with your bot token assigned by MACHAAO Inc -->" />

-## Build your client app
+Intialize SDK

+     Machaao.initialize(this);

+Add MyBots Grid (For Publisher Apps)
+     <fragment
+        android:name="com.machaao.android.sdk.fragments.MyBotFragment"
+        android:id="@+id/botGrid"
+        android:layout_width="match_parent"
+        android:layout_height="match_parent" />

+## integrate our single bot or multi bot app
-If everything works fine you should be able to build your app and run your bot inside your own android app.
+If everything works fine you should be able to build your app and run your bot(s) inside your own android app.

 ## Contact us for Advanced Usage
 Please feel free to contact us for advanced support and instructions.